Lucien98/prover/experiment/tches2025_1/README.md

 We can see that the leaky probes in standard probing model are at line `137,139,140,141,142,144,145,146,147`+1 and the leaky probes in glitch-extended probing model are at line `149,150,151,153,154,155,157,158,159`+1.

 In fact, the leaky positions are identical under these two models.
-Leakage only exists on three msb of the output shares, i.e. the shares of lsb of $\mathcal F$ is not leaky while the shares of the rest three bits of $\mathcal F$ is leaky.
+Leakage only exists on all three output shares of three msb, i.e. the shares of lsb of $\mathcal F$ is not leaky while the shares of the rest three bits of $\mathcal F$ is leaky.

 | id(std) | at line | id(rob) | at line |           |